How to commit code from your phone

 You need history surgery (rebase, reset, cherry-pick), you’re mid-conflict, or the machine that owns the repo simply isn’t reachable.
 In those cases, I switch back to a real terminal.

-The closest mental model, for me, is a “GitHub Desktop-style” surface you can use on a phone — but still operating on the repo where it actually lives (not a separate copy in the cloud).
+What I actually wanted was closer to “GitHub Desktop, but on my phone” — while still operating on the repo where it lives (not a second copy in the cloud).

 Prerequisites